 The brain’s frontal lobes were also affected by routine yoga.
 Increased blood flow to the frontal lobes was reported, leading to increased attention and focus.
 In addition, increased brain volume occurred in the frontal lobes and hippocampus, helping with long- and short-term memory as well as spatial navigation.

 Substance abuse alters the way the brain works which can eventually lead to addiction.
-The positive changes created in the brain through habitual yoga can help rewire the damage caused by substance abuse and addiction.
+The positive changes created in the brain through habitual yoga can help rewire the damage caused by substance use and addiction.
 Better moods, increased concentration, and the ability to regulate emotions can provide a better mindset for recovery.

 Yoga Therapy for Drug and Alcohol Addiction in Scottsdale, Arizona